 I'm having issues understanding the difference between the import and originals folders?¶

 Import is a temporary folder from which you can move or copy files to originals in a structured way that avoids duplicates.
-Most users with existing collections will want to index their originals directly without importing them, so that existing file and directory names stay the same.
-On the other hand, importing is more efficient when adding files as you don't need to re-index all originals to find new photos and videos.
+Most users with existing collections will want to index their originals folder without import, so that existing file and directory names don't change.
+On the other hand, importing may be more efficient when adding files as you don't need to re-index originals.

 There are users who don't want us to modify their original files and folders in any way, so we've added a configuration option for this use case.
 It will disable uploads, import and future features that might rename, update or delete files in the originals folder.

-I could not find a good documentation of the config parameters in the docker-compose.yml file?¶
+I could not find a documentation of config parameters?¶

-Our example configuration files are continuously maintained and documentation has been added: https://dl.photoprism.org/docker/docker-compose.yml
+Our Docker Compose examples are continuously maintained and inline documentation has been added to simplify installation.

 I'm using an operating system without Docker support.
 How to install and use PhotoPrism without Docker?¶